Updated:

 Ragweed Allergies: Prevention, Symptoms, & Treatment

 If the end of summer and early fall is the worst time of year for your allergies, you may have ragweed to blame.
 But you’re not alone!
 Nearly 60 million Americans suffer from allergies.
-While, avoidance is a common tactic for allergy sufferers, but ragweed can be hard to avoid.
-Luckily there are many ways to reduce allergy symptoms and manage your allergies.
+While avoidance is a common tactic for allergy sufferers, ragweed can be hard to avoid.

 When is ragweed allergy season?

-Ragweed allergies bring on the typical allergy symptoms, which are:
+Ragweed allergies bring on the typical hay fever allergy symptoms such as:

 In addition to the usual suspects of ragweed allergy symptoms, it’s also common for more severe ragweed allergy sufferers to experience: